-A selection of some of the character illustrations done for part toy, part video game, racing experience Anki Overdrive.
+A selection of some of the character designs and illustrations done for Anki Overdrive, a unique racing experience that is part toy, part game.
 The characters here are some of the drivers, or commanders, that are featured in the story of Anki Overdrive.
-More to come....and more info. at Anki Overdrive.

 Thanks to Eddie Visser.
 All images copyright Anki.

 A selection of some of the promotional art done for casual, free-to-play mobile/tablet strategy game Tiny Realms.
 Developed by Victoria BC based Tiny Mob Games, Tiny Realms is wrapped in a fun, playful, fantasy package.
 The game itself is pretty fun and introduces some unique features to the genre.
 Check it out at: tinyrealms.com